abelectronicsuk/ABElectronics_Python_Libraries/IOPi/README.md

 **Returns:** null

 ```
-set_interrupt_on_pin(pin, value)
+set_interrupt_on_bus(value)
 ```
-Enable interrupts for the selected pin
+Enable interrupts for the pins on the bus
 **Parameters:**
-pin:1 to 16
-value: 0 = interrupt disabled, 1 = interrupt enabled
+value: 16-bit number 0 to 65535 (0xFFFF).
+For each bit 1 = enabled, 0 = disabled
 **Returns:** null

 ```